nationalarchives/ds-find-caselaw-docs/doc/adr/0021-xml-with-no-docx.md

-# 21. XML with no docx
+# 21. XML format for documents where source text cannot be extracted by the parser

 Date: 2024-11-20